coder/coder/docs/platforms/azure.md

 coder templates create
 ```

-Congrats!
-You can now navigate to your Coder dashboard and use this Linux on
+Congrats; you can now navigate to your Coder dashboard and use this Linux on
-Azure template to create a new workspace!
+Azure template to create a new workspace.

 ## Next Steps